 Here are some great after school fueling options:

-Immediately after practices and games is the ideal time to replenish their bodies of the fuel that was burned.
+Immediately after practices and games are the ideal time to replenish their bodies of the fuel that was burned.
 This will help your young athletes come back stronger and more energetic the next day!

 Here are a few excellent recovery snacks:

-We have the perfect opportunity to not only keep our active children healthy and strong, but also to teach them how to take care of their active bodies throughout their childhood and into adulthood!
+We have the perfect opportunity to not only keep our active children healthy and strong but also to teach them how to take care of their active bodies throughout their childhood and into adulthood!